open-resources/physics_bank/content/public/016.Waves/Interference/Light Interference/Light Interference.md

     partial-credit-method: PC
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Correct and Incorrect Statements
+        title: Correct and Incorrect Statements
-    params_vars_name: Emilia
-    params_choice: 'TRUE'
+        name: Lorenzo
+      choice: 'FALSE'
+      part1:
+        ans1:
-    params_part1_ans1_value: When a π rad phase change occurs upon reflection from the front but not the back surface of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
+          value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
-    params_part1_ans1_feedback: Correct!
+          feedback: Correct!
 Nice work
+        ans2:
-    params_part1_ans2_value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if a full wavelength fits in twice the film thickness.
+          value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if a full wavelength fits in twice the film thickness.
-    params_part1_ans2_feedback: Correct!
-Nice work
+          feedback: Not quite - Try again!
+        ans3:
-    params_part1_ans3_value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
+          value: When a π rad phase change occurs upon reflection from the front but not the back surface of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
-    params_part1_ans3_feedback: Not quite - Try again!
+          feedback: Not quite - Try again!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Question Text

-{{ params_vars_name }} is given a list of statements about interference of light waves and has to identify all of the __{{ params_choice }}__ statements.
+{{ params.vars.name }} is given a list of statements about interference of light waves and has to identify all of the __{{ params.choice }}__ statements.
 Can you help?

 ### Answer Section